 You can also go to other bloggers in your niche and see what type of content they’re creating.
 If you can, see if you can find their most popular posts.
-Create similar content because if it worked for them, it can work for you.
+Create similar content because if it worked for them, it could work for you.

 To help write faster and better blog posts, check out my blog post template here.

 Having a base of subscribers is important because most of your blog income will actually come from your email list – not your blog.

 If you want people to join your email list, you’re going to need something more than a basic opt-in form.

 To get more subscribers, create an opt-in incentive (also known as a lead magnet).

 You can make a checklist, cheatsheet, printable, template, etc., using Canva, then save it as a PDF.

 Here are some key places you should add your opt-in forms: